NEWECX/vendor-sdk/doc/use-newecx-cli.md

     },
 </pre>

-To map shape in the current feed is the first step, you are expected to map all potential shapes that will use in your feed.
+For the shape example above, you are expected to map all the shape code that will be used in your feed to Ritani's standard codes.

-The sames are expected for other keys that have values_map.
+The sames is expected for other keys that have values_map.

 ##### 4) cost and cost_per_carat